niessner/Opt/README.md

     OptState* Opt_NewState(Opt_InitializationParameters params);

 Allocate a new independant context for Opt.
-This takes a small parameter struct as input that can
+This takes a small parameter struct as input that can effect global Opt state, such as the precision it uses internally and for unknowns (float or double), amount of timing information gathered, and verbosity level.

+*Note:* The default implementation of Opt uses a slow double-precision atomicAdd() implementation that is guaranteed to work on all hardware that Opt runs on.
+If you have a Maxwell-class GPU (or later), and wish to have significantly higher performance, Opt has an internal implementation of double-precision atomicAdd that is significantly faster; open a github issue or contact the developers if this is a high-priority want; it is straightforward to change, but is not considered a priority at the moment.

 ---